linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

 ### Filebeat

 Filebeat version 6 ships with the ability to use [modules](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-modules.html) in order to automate how logs are collected, indexed, and visualized.
-This guide will use the nginx module in order to handle most of the necessary configuration in order to instruct the stack how to process system logs.
+This guide will use the NGINX module in order to handle most of the necessary configuration in order to instruct the stack how to process system logs.

 {{< note >}}
-Your Linode should already have nginx configured following the [Install a LEMP Stack on CentOS 7 with FastCGI](/docs/web-servers/lemp/lemp-stack-on-centos-7-with-fastcgi) guide.
+Your Linode should already have NGINX configured following the [Install a LEMP Stack on CentOS 7 with FastCGI](/docs/web-servers/lemp/lemp-stack-on-centos-7-with-fastcgi) guide.
 {{< /note >}}

 1. Using a text editor, create `/etc/filebeat/filebeat.yml` and add the following content: